eng-r/DS3_PGA/CodeBook.md

 ## Identifiers
 - `SubjectNum` - subject ID, integer, ranges from 1 to 30
 	- NOTE: 'subject' is a human :-)
-- `Activity` - activity identifier, string with one of 6 values:
+- `Activity` - activity identifier, a string with one of 6 values:
-	- `WALKING`: subject was walking
+	- `WALKING`: subject walking
-	- `WALKING_UPSTAIRS`: subject was walking upstairs
+	- `WALKING_UPSTAIRS`: subject walking upstairs
-	- `WALKING_DOWNSTAIRS`: subject was walking downstairs
+	- `WALKING_DOWNSTAIRS`: subject walking downstairs
-	- `SITTING`: subject was sitting
+	- `SITTING`: subject sitting
-	- `STANDING`: subject was standing
+	- `STANDING`: subject standing
-	- `LAYING`: subject was laying
+	- `LAYING`: subject laying

 ## Measurements/Averages
 What are `Averages` ? - All measurements are values in their double floating point representation, normalised within [-1, 1] range (aka per-unit-value).